iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Life is love and love is life.
+> The Art of Peace begins with you.
 >
-> — Elvis Presley
+> — Morihei Ueshiba

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->